luke-ded/walkUCF/README.md

 8. View your optimized route!

 ### Report an Issue
-Please report any issues, including incorrect map data, with the form link provided in the "about" pane.
+Please report any issues, including incorrect map data, with the form link [here](https://docs.google.com/forms/d/e/1FAIpQLSc7kSWWmnO68TkJwnQDMlhnf3cZ2gaRdT9crBl4PxXvx3JQGg/viewform) or as provided in the "about" pane.

 ## The Code
 - **Dijkstra's Algorithm:** I wrote a customized version of the classic Dijkstra's Algorithm in TypeScript to find the shortest path in this application.
 It utilizes a priority queue from the "js-priority-queue" npm package.
 - **TypeScript & TSX:** TSX made integrating state variables and list elements easy.
-In the future, I will likely use JavaScript & JSX instead.
-The extra specificity provided by TypeScript did not significantly improve the code for this application and overcomplicated some portions.
+In the future, I will likely use JavaScript & JSX instead; the extra specificity provided by TypeScript did not significantly improve the code for this application and overcomplicated some portions.
 - **JSON Files:** JSON files are used to store map data such as paths, nodes, and locations (buildings.)
-Each map option has its own JSON file containing many additional paths (for example, selecting the "parking lots" map option concatenates the parkingPaths JSON array to the standard paths, resulting in 300+ new paths.)
+Each map option has its own JSON file containing many additional paths (for example, selecting the "parking lots" map option concatenates the parkingPaths JSON array to the standard paths array, resulting in 300+ new paths.)
 ##
 ![Auxiliary Programs Screenshot](images/auxprogs.png)

 - **Auxiliary Programs:** There are several C++ programs in the Auxiliary Programs folder that I wrote to assist me with creating the map data for this application.
 They include programs for parsing nodes, footpaths, and entrances from the OSM data in the .osm file as well as programs to add new paths and nodes to the JSON map data files.
+There is also a python program for sorting and formatting location data.

 ## Tech Stack
-- React (TypeScript): Framework for building the website using TSX components instead of traditional HTML.
+- **React (TypeScript):** Framework for building the website using TSX components instead of traditional HTML.
-- Tailwindcss: Framework for using simplified inline styles instead of traditional CSS.
+- **Tailwindcss:** Framework for using simplified inline styles instead of traditional CSS.
-- LeafletJS: Framework for generating the map, map markers, and map lines.
+- **React Leaflet:** Framework for generating the map, map markers, and map lines.
-- Nginx: Backend server OS.
+- **Nginx:** Backend server OS.
+- **DigitalOcean:** Server hosting provider.

 ## Other Resources
-- **OpenStreetMap(OSM):** Basis for many of the nodes and paths used for Dijkstra's algorithm.
-Custom C++ programs were used to parse this data into JSON arrays.
+- **OpenStreetMap(OSM):** An open source map which provided a basis for many of the nodes and paths used for Dijkstra's algorithm.
+I wrote custom C++ programs to parse this data into JSON arrays (therefore, this application is no longer linked to OSM data.)
 OSM is also used to tile the LeafletJS map.
+I have made some contributions to OSM since this project launched; I encourage users who desire to improve the visual appearance of the map to [contribute themselves](https://www.openstreetmap.org/#map=16/28.60327/-81.19849).

 ##
 ![Geojson Screenshot](images/geojson.png)